What is a Pinched Nerve?

 - Hobbies or sports activities

-A pinched nerve can occur in different points of your body.
+A pinched nerve can occur at different points of your body.
 A bulging or herniated disk (Disc weakens or tears) in your lower spine may put pressure on a nerve root, causing pain to radiate down the back of your leg and foot (lumbar radiculopathy or sciatic nerve pain).
 It may also cause pain to radiate from the neck into the shoulder and arm (cervical radiculopathy).
 A pinched nerve in your wrist can lead to pain and numbness in your hand and fingers (carpal tunnel syndrome).
 The pressure may be the result of repetitive motions.
 Or it may happen from holding your body in one position for long periods, such as keeping elbows bent while sleeping.
 Sometimes symptoms worsen when you try certain movements, such as turning your head or straining your neck.

 A pinched nerve can cause multiple problems that can affect your daily life.
 Here are some symptoms you may not be aware of: